256hz/hh-frontend/README.md

         - Pagination

 ### TESTING
-Some preliminary unit and integration tests have been added.
+Some preliminary unit and integration tests have been added with Jest and Puppeteer.
 These can be run with ```yarn test``` or ```npm run test```.
 Tests are run on the local servers, so host the Rails server on port 3000 and the npm server on 3001.

 Tests are:
 - App.test.js